 In reality, many of your investments will not trigger the DOL’s Plan Asset Rules.
 Direct purchases of real estate, precious metals and many other types of transactions performed on behalf of your plan will not trip the Plan Asset Rules.
 In fact, even if it otherwise would, as long as a disqualified person does not participate in the transaction, you will not trigger these rules.

 Violating the DOL’s Plan Asset Rules does come with consequences.
-However, when you establish a SDIRA with a reputable company, like IRA Business Trust, avoiding these consequences is easy.
-If you would like to learn more about how IRA Business Trust can help you, please contact us today.
+However, when you establish a SDIRA with a reputable law firm, avoiding these consequences is easy.